Drive Basketball Staff

 World Basketball Career

 His passion is running DRIVE Basketball Camps.
 He began in the summer of 2002 and has experience running camps at Clemson University and Simon Fraser University.
 He was also the head coach at UBC’s elite summer camp in 2004.
-Pasha is an active coach with the prestigious Five-Star Basketball Camp in Pittsburgh.
+Pasha was an active coach with the prestigious Five-Star Basketball Camp in Pittsburgh.
 Pasha has coached the DRIVE U17 selects the past seven club seasons, with trips to Seattle and Las Vegas.
 Several athletes Pasha has worked with in the DRIVE Academy have moved on to University including Brett Leversage (UBC), Kyle Grewal (UFV), Bol Kong (Gonzaga), Harleen Sidhu (Nebraska), Elle Kerfoot (Seattle University), Gurjote Jhaj (UFV), Emerson Murray (Cal/Seattle), Manroop Clair (Hawaii/Seattle), Jadon Cohee (Seattle), Mindy Minhas (UBC), Tristan Etienne (Washington), Matthew Neufeld (St.Louis), Taylor Browne (UBC) and more.
-The past (3) BC Provincial MVPs, Jadon Cohee (2013), Mindy Minhas (2014) & Jauquin Bennett-Boire (2015) played for DRIVE Basketball.
+A total of 12 BC Provincial MVPs, Jadon Cohee (2013), Mindy Minhas (2014) & Jauquin Bennett-Boire (2015) & more played for DRIVE Basketball.

 In 2015, Pasha was named Assistant Coach at the University of British Columbia.